LiWen780/TDB/README.md

 # 10) Get the name of your table:
       Syntax: .getName()
 The method returns the name of your table.

 # 11) Display your table with its data:
       Syntax: .Display(table_width, table_height)
       Syntax 2: .Display()
 This method returns a HTML table element so that you can use it anywhere you want on your page.

  # 12) Get the names of all the columns inside your table:
             Syntax: .getColumns();
+Return a String value with names of all the columns.

  # 13) Save your table data as a cookie: